jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   After events:
-    CF: for_each_file_in_obj_subdir at object-file.c:2620:2
+    CF: for_each_userdiff_driver at userdiff.c:464:8
-  Occurrences: 5
+  Occurrences: 7

 Uncategorised
   After events:
-    CF: for_each_userdiff_driver at userdiff.c:464:8
+    CF: for_each_userdiff_driver at userdiff.c:469:8
-  Occurrences: 8
+  Occurrences: 201

 Uncategorised
   After events:
     CF: for_each_userdiff_driver at userdiff.c:469:8
+    CT: for_each_userdiff_driver_list at userdiff.c:445:0
+    CF: for_each_userdiff_driver_list at userdiff.c:454:14
+    CT: userdiff_find_by_namelen_cb at userdiff.c:317:0
+    CF: userdiff_find_by_namelen_cb at userdiff.c:322:7
+    CT: Jump to external code for strncmp
+    RF: Jump to external code for strncmp
+    RF: userdiff_find_by_namelen_cb at userdiff.c:0:0
+    RF: for_each_userdiff_driver_list at userdiff.c:0:0
-  Occurrences: 208
+  Occurrences: 6

 Uncategorised
   After events: